Fine Arts Society of Sarasota, Inc. committee plans an artist tour in 1973.

 Scholarships are awarded annually to talented students pursuing a career in the arts.
 Fine Arts Society scholars attend prestigious institutions such as Carnegie Mellon University, Pratt Institute, Berklee School of Music, Columbia University and The Ringling College of Art and Design.

-In the past, more than fifty Community Outreach Grants have been made to support local art-related organizations including:
+In the past, more than 50 community outreach grants have been made to support local art-related organizations including:

 Winnifred Clarke, Emily Holmes, Adrienne Robbins, Annamae Sandgren and Marion Storm

 Althea Blake, Winnifred Clarke, Emily Holmes, Paula Schmidt, Marion Storm and Rusty Truog